hmeiland/linuxaad/README.md

 ## Azure Active Directory Schema Extension

-To host the linux properties in Azure Active Directory, the following schema extension is used: https://developer.microsoft.com/en-us/graph/graph-explorer?request=schemaExtensions/extj8xolrvw_linux&method=GET&version=v1.0&GraphUrl=https://graph.microsoft.com.
+To host the linux properties in Azure Active Directory (Microsoft Graph), the following schema extension is used: https://developer.microsoft.com/en-us/graph/graph-explorer?request=schemaExtensions/extj8xolrvw_linux&method=GET&version=v1.0&GraphUrl=https://graph.microsoft.com.
 This extension is now in status Available and thus usable in any Azure Active Directory Tenant.